Amazon WAF Bot Control components - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 Depending on your needs and the traffic that you see, you might want to customize your Bot Control implementation.
 The following are some of the most commonly used options.

 • Scope-down statements – You can exclude some traffic from the web requests that the Bot Control managed rule group evaluates by adding a scope-down statement inside the Bot Control managed rule group reference statement.
 A scope-down statement can be any nestable rule statement.
 When a request doesn't match the scope-down statement, Amazon WAF evaluates it as not matching the rule group reference statement without evaluating it against the rule group.
-For more information about scope-down statements, see Scope-down statements.
+For more information about scope-down statements, see Using scope-down statements in Amazon WAF.

 Pricing for the Bot Control managed rule group goes up with the number of web requests that Amazon WAF evaluates with it.
 You can help reduce these costs by using a scope-down statement to limit the requests that the rule group evaluates.
 For example, you might want to allow your homepage to load for everyone, including bots, and then apply the rule group rules to requests that are going to your application APIs or that contain a particular type of content.

 • Labels and label matching rules – You can customize how the Bot Control rule group handles some of the bot traffic that it identifies using the Amazon WAF label match rule statement.
 The Bot Control rule group adds labels to your web requests.
 You can add label matching rules after the Bot Control rule group that match on Bot Control labels and apply the handling that you need.
-For more information about labeling and using label match statements, see Label match rule statement and Amazon WAF labels on web requests.
+For more information about labeling and using label match statements, see Label match rule statement and Web request labeling in Amazon WAF.

 • Custom requests and responses – You can add custom headers to requests that you allow and you can send custom responses for requests that you block by pairing label matching with the Amazon WAF custom request and response features.
 For more information about customizing requests and responses, see Customized web requests and responses in Amazon WAF.